jarleven/CUDA-OpenCV/CUDA8-Tensorflow/README.md

- Version 2 not supported !
+ Version 2 not supported.
+If you don't specify a version as above you get v2 of Tensorflow!
 ```
 python3 -m pip install --upgrade --force-reinstall tensorflow --user
 ```